My Country:

 This experience ripped open the lid of the Hollywood lust factory for me.
 I saw first-hand how much Hollywood prizes casual sex — and how much it despises a semblance of “personal holiness.”

-Today, two decades after Love Connection went off the air, popular culture is even more eroticized and even more decadent.
+Today, two decades after Love Connection went off the air, popular culture is even more erotic and decadent.
 “Love” is constantly sold in the media as lust rather than a life-long marital bond cemented by mutual spiritual commitment.
 And there seems to be almost no escape from the lewd messages and images we’re inundated with.

 Rebbe Nachman of Breslev said more than two hundred years ago that “sexual temptation is the main test in life.
 It is sent as a challenge to refine us.”